 Mechanism of award, reporting requirements and allowable costs

 The mechanism of the award is an individual research grant; this award is made to the individual and managed by their institution.
 Significant emphasis will be on the mentor and letters of reference provided in the application.
 The mentor is expected to contribute a statement regarding commitment to the applicant.
-The maximum allowable duration is three years (minimum 2 years).
-Please note that due to the nature of this grant being awarded to a fellow, only in extreme circumstances will a transfer of PI be allowed; it is expected that the fellow will transfer their funding to their future institution.
+The maximum allowable duration is three years (minimum two years).
+Please note that, due to the nature of this grant being awarded to a Fellow, only in extreme circumstances will a transfer of PI be allowed; it is expected that the Fellow will transfer their funding to their future institution.
 Annual scientific progress and financial reports are required from both the applicant and the mentor throughout the award period.
 Continuation of the grant over the awarded duration is contingent upon the timely receipt of scientific progress and financial reports as well as a mentor’s report outlining progress toward meeting required benchmarks.

 Allowable costs under this award